Logiqx/gps-spikes/gpslogs/motion/README.md

 #### Example

-The screenshot shows DUN813ROB_813_20231013_094502.OAO in GPS Speedreader but without the standard software filters.
+The screenshot shows DUN813ROB_813_20231013_094502.oao in GPS Speedreader but without the standard software filters.

 The max 2 sec is 359.75 knots +/- 391.86 knots and the positional data is also badly affected.

 The standard software filters ensure these spikes are ignored, but the fact remains that the OAO files contain these issues.

 ![DUN813ROB_813_20231013_094502](img/DUN813ROB_813_20231013_094502.png)

+Note: The sAcc graph at the bottom of the screenshot contains a number of artifacts.
+They are a result of the custom WSW firmware that only records data points when SOG exceeds 5 knots.
+GPS Speedreader reports the sAcc as 3.998 for missing data points.